 She also began to experience strange dreams.
 She would see a thin, young man who she believed was called Tim.
 Specifically, she had the words “Tim L” in her mind when she had the dreams.
 By searching through local obituaries of the days leading up to the day of her transplant, she came across Timothy Lamirande.

 Timothy Lamirande was 18 years old when he died in a motorcycle accident on the same day as Claire’s transplant.
 He had been on his way home from a local McDonalds restaurant.
-A a bag of Chicken McNuggets was found in his jacket pocket when doctors removed his clothing in a desperate attempt to save his life.
+A bag of Chicken McNuggets was found in his jacket pocket when doctors removed his clothing in a desperate attempt to save his life.

 She managed to track down Tim’s family, whom she hadn’t met before, and they confirmed to her that the cravings she was having were indeed all for foods that Tim had enjoyed very much, beer and all.
 She has remained in touch with Tim’s family ever since.

-9 Jamie Sherman Awakes From Transplant Feeling Rage And Anger
+9 Jamie Sherman Awakes From Transplant Feeling Rage and Anger

 Jamie Sherman had underwent several heart surgeries by the time she had a heart transplant at the age of 24.
 She’d suffered from a heart defect since birth.
 When she awoke following the successful procedure, she felt a deep sense of anger, so much so that she wanted to fight, although she didn’t know why.
-She also began to have cravings for Mexican food, especially cheese enchiladas, something that she hadn’t craved before.
+She also began to have cravings for Mexican food, especially cheese enchiladas, which she hadn’t craved before.

 When Jamie found out that Scott had died in a fight at a sports bar after being hit in the head and suffering major brain trauma, she felt that she now understood where her sudden feelings of anger came from.
 She theorized that he felt anger and rage in the seconds before he was hit and consequently died, and these feelings were locked in his heart when it was transplanted to her.

-8 Sonny Graham Kills Himself In The Exact Same Way As His Donor
+8 Sonny Graham Kills Himself in the Exact Same Way as His Donor

 In 2008, Sonny Graham, age 69, took his own life by shooting himself in the throat.
 He’d received a heart transplant in 1995.
-Aside from being tragic, his death was strange, since the person whose heart he’d been given, Tommy Cottle, killed himself in exactly the same way.
+Aside from being tragic, his death was strange since the person whose heart he’d been given, Tommy Cottle, killed himself in exactly the same way.
 Perhaps even stranger was that Sonny had even married Cottle’s wife, Cheryl, in 2004, after they’d dated for several years.

 Sonny, who’d never displayed such dark tendencies before, met Cheryl after getting in touch with her several years after the transplant, wanting to express his sincere gratitude.
 The pair, who were almost 30 years apart in age, fell deeply in love soon after they agreed to meet.
 To most, they appeared happy, with friends describing Sonny as a good man and the sort of person who would gladly help someone he didn’t even know.
-Sonny and Cheryl had even talked about their experiences at donor recipient conventions and fundraisers.
+Sonny and Cheryl had even talked about their experiences at donor-recipient conventions and fundraisers.

 7 Amy Tippins Suddenly Has New Skills